-You can watch the group (minus a few members including Kenzie Flava and Strider) perform these and most likely a few other songs at London's Koko on Sunday, November 26.
+You can watch the group (minus a few members including Kenzie Flava and Strider) perform these and most likely a few other songs at London's Koko on November 26 and November 27 at The Electric in Brixton.
 Tickets go on sale here on August 10 at 9am and cost £22.50 plus booking fees.

 Article image: Rex

 Reminisce with all the best bits of noughties pop in our gallery below: